November 19, 2020

 - Evaporators, blowing air through a dampened filter; an affordable choice, but can be problematic if allowed to add an excessive amount of moisture into the air

 - Ultrasonic humidifiers, using vibrations to produce mist in either a cool or warm option; offered in a range of sizes

 - Steam vaporizers, which are typically the most affordable and most portable option; water is heated and then cooled before being discharged into the air

 Speak with a physician about the benefits of a humidifier in your senior loved one’s specific circumstances, and which kind is recommended.

 Continuum is here to help individuals with chronic health conditions like COPD, or simply just the difficulties inherent in normal aging, through an array of home care services.
-Reach out to us at (314) 863-9912 to see how we can help you breathe easier with trusted at home care in St. Louis and the surrounding communities.
+Reach out to us at (314) 863-9912 to see how we can help you breathe easier with trusted home care in Des Peres, MO and the surrounding communities.